 And so it is.
 Through the daydreaming of typing “old school” into international ebayish and craigslisty search engines for nights on end, there’s now a collection of three period-correct amplifiers, two crossovers, a gooseneck equalizer, seven speakers and a cd shuttle with roughly the amount of wiring in the Apollo command module packed into the two-seat cabin.
 It's a small space so one of the amps is between the seats, the crossovers are velcroed to the window behind the headrest and passengers (not that I've had any) need to step around the subwoofer in front of their seat to enter.
 And they'll need to speak up, given the rear speakers being inches from my ears.
 If I say the stereo cost more than the car someone might read this and I might have some explaining to do so I won’t.
 But if I turn it up too much, the windshield may crack.
 Which is a pain, because you try to source a thirty-five year-old windshield.
 The NOS Recaro fabric for the seats was difficult enough.
 All I'm waiting on now is for Yamaha to start selling their gorgeous electric motors (be still my Yamaha fan boy heart) to swap out the (Yamaha designed) 4AGE gas engine for something 1.211 gigawatts more interesting than anything Elon is selling.
 Having already built the electric Malinator 3000 bicycle, how hard could it be?
 Same thing, just bigger parts.

 Anyway, so after months of weekends pandemicing in place I now own a two-seat museum.
 Or a late 80s / early 90s driveway art installation, it's hard to tell.
 A dumb, loud, silly something with more period-correct parts than Joan Collins.
 A period-correct something to a life that never happened, and I couldn’t be happier about that.
 Marcia, Amanda and Colin arrived because Pete found a house with an extra bedroom at WIU.
 And I took my $83 life savings and my first Jeep with the Levis badges to Macomb with the vague promise of something that turned out to be everything.
 I recall one psychology class in the mix and there was probably something about finding comfort in the past in uncertain times.
 It was a decade (THE decade) of heart-on-your-sleeve, post-punk new beginnings.
 Searing colors, synth-pounding noise and the youthful conviction that progress could not be stopped.
 All those young faces and all those young bands on the sunroof cover have grown older and some have passed on.
 But the art they made blazed a trail at a time I was finding my own path.
 I can't leave the county these days but i can pop a cassette into the Alpine, turn up the fun knob, and face the road ahead forever timeless.
-Or maybe, just ever hopeful and loud.
+Or maybe, just ever hopeful.

 Anyway, if you need A John Hughes Film sticker call me and I’ll give you a good deal on it cuz life moves pretty fast and if you don’t stop and look around once in a while, well … you know.